Quillen model structures for relative homological algebra: Simplicial objects and the bounded below derived category

 Let $\cA$ be a complete and cocomplete pointed category with a projective class $\Proj$.
 We do not assume that $\cA$ is abelian.
 Write $\sA$ for the category of simplicial objects in $\cA$.
 Given a simplicial object $X$ and an object $P$, write $\cA(P,X)$ for the simplicial set that has $\cA(P,X_{n})$ in degree $n$.
 Define a map $f$ to be a \mdfn{$\Proj$-equivalence} (resp.\ \mdfn{$\Proj$-fibration}) if $\cA(P,f)$ is a weak equivalence (resp.\ fibration) of simplicial sets for each $P$ in $\Proj$.
 Define $f$ to be a \mdfn{$\Proj$-cofibration} if it has the \llp the $\Proj$-trivial fibrations.

 Consider the following conditions: \begin{itemize} \item [(*)] For each $X$ in $\sA$ and each $P$ in $\Proj$, $\cA(P,X)$ is a fibrant simplicial set. \item [(**)] $\Proj$ is determined by a set $\cS$ of small objects.
-Here we require that each $P$ in $\cS$ be small with respect to all split monomorphisms in $\cA$, not just the split monomorphisms with $\Proj$-projective cokernels. \end{itemize}
+Here we require that each $P$ in $\cS$ be small\footnote{We in fact need that the objects in $\cS$ are $\omega$-small; see last page.} \enlargethispage{8pt} with respect to all split monomorphisms in $\cA$, not just the split monomorphisms with $\Proj$-projective cokernels. \end{itemize}

 \begin{thm} Let $\cA$ be a complete and cocomplete pointed category with a projective class $\Proj$.
 If $\cA$ and $\Proj$ satisfy \ulp *\urp\ or \ulp **\urp, then the $\Proj$-equivalences, $\Proj$-fibrations and $\Proj$-cofibrations form a simplicial model structure.
 When \ulp **\urp\ holds, this model structure is cofibrantly generated by the sets